mwpeterson/infrastructure-static/README.md

 To contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## TODO
-- Automate ecfg steps with a [Makefile](https://mtpereira.com/terraform-ejson.html)
+- Automate ejson steps with a [Makefile](https://mtpereira.com/terraform-ejson.html)